arenaxr/arena-docs/content/overview/photogrammetry.md

 on well-established physical principles.
 These principles, at a high level, span:

 -  How camera captures light and projects it onto image sensor
 -  Algorithms that inferring camera spatial location at the time when images were captured
 -  Depth estimation from 2D images sequences
 -  3D model reconstruction from color and depth information

-This tutorial will provide practical experience using photogrammetry, you will learn more about the details later in the semester.
+This tutorial will provide practical experience using photogrammetry.

 ## **Setting up your workflow**